 Turn the tide on plastic

-Plastic pollution is killing the marine ecosystem.
 Scientists forecast that the weight of plastics in the oceans will exceed that of all the fish by 2050.
 Plastic microfibres from clothing have been found at the bottom of the very deepest marine trenches and in the bodies of 90% of the creatures that live there.
-Micro particles of solid plastic are present throughout the marine food chain, slowly killing the fish that ingest them and rendering large percentages infertile.
+Microparticles of solid plastic are present throughout the marine food chain, slowly killing the fish that ingest them and rendering large percentages infertile.
+We humans are an integral part of that food chain so we, too, ingest plastic particles from the fish we consume.
 The wellbeing of our entire planetary eco-structure is dependent upon the health of the oceans.
 It is a matter of enlightened self-interest for each of us to turn the tide on plastic in any way we can.

 - Ban plastic drinks bottles!
-Take your own steel or aluminium bottle and fill up from the tap.
-If you are the yacht owner/ skipper, supply the yacht with enough non-plastic bottles for all crew members and install filters for tank water.
+Take your own steel or aluminium bottle and fill it up from the tap.
+If you are the yacht owner or skipper, supply the yacht with enough non-plastic bottles for all crew members and install filters for tank water.

 - Smart Provisioning – don’t buy provisions in plastic packaging if you can avoid it.
 If it can’t be avoided, strip off all the plastic when storing the provisions and dispose of it considerately ashore before sailing.